Brownies can be deceptively hard to cook.

 Therefore, you shouldn’t eat seriously undercooked or raw brownies made with unpasteurized eggs.
 Brownies that are only slightly undercooked or made with pasteurized eggs should be fine to eat.

-The CDC states that if your brownies (or any egg dish) have reached an internal temperature of 160°F (71°C) or hotter, then they will be safe to eat.
+The CDC states that if your brownies (or any egg dish) have reached an internal temperature of 160°F (71°C) or hotter, then they’ll be safe to eat.

 And the USDA states that in-shell pasteurized eggs are safe to consume without cooking.
 So even if they’re still raw, you can eat them.